Junior Police Academy (JPA)

-Cadets are chosen by law enforcement staff from students recommended by ABSS who are considered to be at-risk and likely to benefit from the Junior Police Academy.
+Cadets are chosen by law enforcement staff from students recommended by ABSS.
+They are students who are considered to be at-risk and could possibly benefit from the JPA.
 Referrals are also received from parents and students who show interest in the program.
-Cadets undergo a very structured, well disciplined, four week training program, focusing on goal setting, self-esteem, respect, conflict resolution and mediation, anger management, violence, gang, and substance abuse prevention, along with decision making skills.
-The first week of the Academy is a 24 hour per day program where the participants and leaders travel to and stay on the East Campus of the North Carolina Justice Academy.
-All other weeks are conducted at the Burlington Police/Fire Training Center on Quarry Road in Haw River, North Carolina.
+Cadets undergo a very structured, well-disciplined, four week training program, which focuses on setting goals, developing self-esteem, learning respect, and resolving conflicts.
+It also teaches cadets mediation skills, anger management, violence, gang, and substance abuse prevention, and decision making skills.

-We are a not for profit organization and contributions may be tax deductible.
-To make donations or to get more information on the Junior Police Academy you may contact Chad Laws at (336) 570-6159.
+We are a not-for-profit organization.
+Contributions may be tax deductible.
+To make donations or to get more information on the Junior Police Academy you may contact Mike Paschal at (336) 202-7183